 Supercompensation – Manage the Progress

-A progression of 5 percent weekly is optimal.
-But we must take into consideration that as a beginner in running with experience from other sports, the progress will be biggest in the first period and can be done with higher progress as the person often already have developed sufficient strength in muscles, bones and tendons from the other sport.
-I did that as I came from soccer to long-distance running.
+A progression of 5 – 8 percent weekly is optimal.
+But we must take into consideration that a beginner in distance running with experience from other sports, will have a better starting point.
+The progress will be higher in the first period and can be done with higher intensity, as this person often already has developed sufficient strength in muscles, bones and tendons from the other sport.
+I experienced that at the beginning of my running career.
+I came from many years of soccer to long-distance running.

 If you are interested in Supercompensation like me, I hope you like this page and if you have any questions about this topic or want to leave your own Personal review, please leave a comment below.